855th Engineers

 He would later receive a Purple Heart.
 Gene's memory was excellent and he was able to provide some corrections and new details which I’ve incorporated.

 Cape San Juan survivors from the 855th Engineer's waiting to disembark from the USS McCalla on November 14th, 1943.
 All survivors currently unidentified.
 Man standing on far left with bandaged head and eye has "MARTIN" written on bandage.
 Note oil stained clothing and that it was nighttime and starting to rain when they arrived.
 Also note Carley float in right foreground.
 Photo by Pfc.
 Jerry J. Kroutil.
-Photo courtesy of the Rutherford B. Hayes Presidential Center; Colonel Stanley Wolfe Collection.
+I originally purchased this photo from the Rutherford B. Hayes Presidential Center; Colonel Stanley Wolfe Collection, however, I learned in 2024 that this was actually a US Army Signal Corps Photograph, SC-210228.

 Some of the men were taken to Noumea, New Caledonia on the Edwin T. Meredith, and the others were taken to Suva, Fiji, where the photo above was taken.
 Hopefully one day I’ll be able to identify the men in the photo.